AllRightsReserved093/FFB-Racing-Wheel-Case-Study/README.md

 ## What I Would Improve Next

-If I rebuilt the project, I would make the following changes first:

-## Areas for Improvement

 This project is from about three years ago.
 If I were to rebuild it today, I would make the following improvements based on my experience:
 - Incorporate firmware, CubeMX configuration, HID descriptor revisions, CAD exports, and slicer files into version control from the beginning.
 - Organize the firmware structure more clearly, separating the HID force-effect parser, control policy, and low-level motor driver.